silent1mezzo/mckerlie.com/src/content/posts/migrating-from-hugo-to-astro.md

 });
 ```

-Now you can add or change a Markdown file to MDX file by changing the file type `.md` -> `.mdx`.
+Now you can add or change a Markdown file to a MDX file by changing the file type `.md` -> `.mdx`.
 To embed YouTube videos or Tweets simply install a couple of community plugins

 ```zsh
 npm i @astro-community/astro-embed-youtube @astro-community/astro-embed-twitter